Irminrics/orbital-project/README.md

 2. Use the testing admin account provided:
    - Email: `orbital@u.nus.edu`
    - Password: `P@ssw0rd`

+	or

+3. Use the testing user account provided:
+   - Email: `angjunkang@u.nus.edu`
+   - Password: `P@ssw0rd`
-3. If there are no existing data in the database, download the utils file in the repository and use the respective csv files to upload/generate new data.
+4. If there are no existing data in the database, download the utils file in the repository and use the respective csv files to upload/generate new data.
-4. Test ahead!
+5. Test ahead!